 Nutshell is a version of Hamlet told with a unique twist – Hamlet is Gertrude’s unborn child.
 That’s right, our narrator is a fetus.

 In general I’m not a fan of first person narrative, I think it forces way too many unnatural hoops to jump through to get information to the audience in a way that the narrator would have known.
-Here that is magnified fifty fold, as our narrator can’t see anything that’s going on, nor can he go anywhere that Gertrude (or, as she’s named here, Trudy) can go.
+Here that is magnified fifty fold, as our narrator can’t see anything that’s going on, nor can he go anywhere that Gertrude (or, as she’s named here, Trudy) doesn’t go.
 But that doesn’t stop him from knowing about the plot between his mom and her boyfriend (“Claude”) to kill his father (“John” because I guess there’s no easy way to modernize “Hamlet”).
 He knows when Claude loans his dad money.
 He knows what his mom is wearing.
 He knows where his mom and Claude go on dates, what she eats for dinner, and most importantly, what wine she likes.

 Seriously, the wine is a recurring theme.
 It’s one thing to just say that Trudy is a drunk who doesn’t think that being really pregnant is maybe a reason to cut back.
 She drinks so much and so often that the fetus himself is a budding oenophile, hoping at different times that his mother partakes of a particular vintage.
 I hated this part in audio, he really sounds like Stewie from Family Guy.